 All students concentrating in Hispanic Studies must complete 24 hours of course work at the 300 or 400 levels and 48 hours overall.

 MAIN AREAS OF STUDY

 The following courses are a sample of some of the offerings of the program, but not a exact path to graduation.
-Students enrolled in this program MUST see an Academic Advisor from Hispanic Studies every semester and an Academic Advisor from Advising and Student Records (CASL Building 1039)at least two semesters BEFORE graduation.
+Students enrolled in this program MUST see an Academic Advisor from Hispanic Studies every semester and an Academic Advisor from Advising and Academic Success (CASL Building 1039) at least two semesters BEFORE graduation.

 • Spanish 301: Advanced Conversation and Composition I